Updated on 2025-08-22 GMT+08:00

 pod/liveness-http created

-View details of pod liveness-http.
+View details of the pod.

 $ kubectl describe po liveness-http